rschavali02/Semantic_Caching_Tool/README.md

 2. **Cache Implementation**
    - Redis for distributed caching support
      > Redis can also be switched to a cloud database for better scalability
-     > It is a robust solution for caching
+     > It is a robust solution for caching, viewed this intro site on pros: https://redis.io/blog/what-is-semantic-caching/
+     > Had built in funcionality for caching such as cache expiry
    - TTL support for automatic expiration

 ## Tradeoffs and Optimizations